hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @hiiamboris is very clever, trying to get me to be less verbose with that message. ;^)

 [21:33:36](#16169672165754VOOlJ:gitter.im) <hiiamboris (NOT THIS ONE)>:
-You see me through, damn í ½í¸‰
+You see me through, damn ğŸ˜‰

 [21:33:55](#16169672355755LYptX:gitter.im) <greggirwin (Gregg Irwin)>:
 Because you are very clever, if I may so compliment myself.